status-im/help.status.im/docs/en/status-communities/change-a-closed-channel-to-open.md

 ---
-id: 637
+id: 638
 revision: 0
 language: en
 hide:
   - navigation
 ---

-# Channel a private community to public
+# Change a closed channel to open

  :octicons-tools-24: In progress